KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_DestroyDebugMessenger
 	:dedent: 8

-In the above, we first check that ``XR_EXT_DEBUG_UTILS_EXTENSION_NAME`` or ``XR_EXT_debug_utils`` is in ``activeInstanceExtensions``, which we used to create the ``XrInstance``.
+In the above, we first check that ``XR_EXT_DEBUG_UTILS_EXTENSION_NAME`` or :openxr_ref:`XR_EXT_debug_utils` is in ``activeInstanceExtensions``, which we used to create the :openxr_ref:`XrInstance`.
 Next, we call the ``CreateOpenXRDebugUtilsMessenger()`` function.
 At the end of the application, we call ``DestroyOpenXRDebugUtilsMessenger()`` to release the resource.

 Another feature of OpenXR is the API Layers, which may also assist you in debugging.
 You can read more about them in :ref:`Chapter 6.3 <6.3 OpenXR API Layers>`.

 2.1.3 XrSystemId
 ================

-The next object we want to get is the ``XrSystemId``.
+The next object we want to get is the :openxr_ref:`XrSystemId`.
 According to `System <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#system>`_ in the OpenXR spec, OpenXR 'separates the concept of physical systems of XR devices from the logical objects that applications interact with directly.
 A system represents a collection of related devices in the runtime, often made up of several individual hardware components working together to enable XR experiences.
-So, an ``XrSystemId`` could represent a VR headset and a pair of controllers, or perhaps a mobile device with video pass-through for AR.
-So we need to decide what type of ``XrFormFactor`` we want to use, as some runtimes support multiple form factors.
+So, an :openxr_ref:`XrSystemId` could represent a VR headset and a pair of controllers, or perhaps a mobile device with video pass-through for AR.
+So we need to decide what type of :openxr_ref:`XrFormFactor` we want to use, as some runtimes support multiple form factors.
 Here, we are selecting ``XR_FORM_FACTOR_HEAD_MOUNTED_DISPLAY``.
-OpenXR currently offers two options for the ``XrFormFactor``:
+OpenXR currently offers two options for the :openxr_ref:`XrFormFactor`:

 .. literalinclude:: ../build/_deps/openxr-build/include/openxr/openxr.h
 	:language: cpp